MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-AppSource apps for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] can be developed to get secrets from Azure Keys Vaults.
+AppSource apps for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] can be developed to get secrets from Azure keys vaults.
 The app key vault feature is readily available for use on the service by all App Source apps.
 However, there are some onboarding tasks required.

 > [!IMPORTANT]
 > With [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online, App key vaults can only be used with AppSource apps.
 They're not supported with per-tenant extensions.